vim-syntastic/syntastic/README.markdown

 ## 3\.
 Recommended settings

-Syntastic has a large number of options that can be configured, and the defaults are not particularly suitable for new users.
-It is recommended that you start by adding the following lines to your `vimrc` file then return to them later, preferably after reading the manual (see `:help syntastic`):
+Syntastic has a large number of options that can be configured, and the defaults are not particularly well suitable for new users.
+It is recommended that you start by adding the following lines to your `vimrc` file, and return to them after reading the manual (see `:help syntastic` in Vim):
 ```vim
 set statusline+=%#warningmsg#
 set statusline+=%{SyntasticStatuslineFlag()}